RohitAwate/DOMEngine/VM.md

 **IMPORTANT**: All of the above instructions have corresponding _multiplied_ versions which perform the same operations but for all nodes in `mselection`.
 These instructions have the prefix `M`.
 For example, the multiplied version of `CHILDREN` is `MCHILDREN`.

 ### Meta Instructions
-These instructions are intrinsic to the VM itself and are used to manipulate register values.
+These instructions are intrinsic to the VM itself and are used to control flow and manipulate register values.
 The naming convention is as follows: register mnemonic + action.
+- `IFSEL <Subroutine:subr>` Executes `subr` if selection is not `nullptr`.
+Subroutines are vectors of Statements.
+- `IFNSEL <Subroutine:subr>` Executes `subr` if selection is `nullptr`
 - `SELCLR` - Sets `selection` to `nullptr`
 - `MSELCLR` - Removes all nodes from `mselection`
 - `ASELCLR` - Performs both `SELCLR` and `MSELCLR`